dipu-bd/esheba-bot/README.md

 - Open terminal in the project directory.

-- Build GRPC modules: `sh scripts.sh build`
+- Build GRPC modules: `sh build.sh`

 - Type `python .` to display this help: